jecnua/rabbitmq-export-to-local/README.md

     $ du -sh data/
     344M data/

-### Notes on ubuntu 14.04
+### On ubuntu 14.04

 You need it to run as sudo or try to solve... a lot of problems:

+- Old packages
-- Are you trying to connect to a TLS-enabled daemon without TLS?
+- Error: _Are you trying to connect to a TLS-enabled daemon without TLS?_

-# dump all the messages in a directory

-Mount a volume
+So I just run it as sudo -,-

+# Notes

+All the downloaded messages are saved in the *data* directory.
+The files are under gitignore so no risk to expose them.